geo4lib/geo4libcamp-website/docs/2026/index.md

 ## Accommodations

-If you are planning to book a hotel room, we have a courtesy block established with the Hilton Garden Inn Austin University Capitol District which is located within walking distance (.5 miles) of the Perry-Castañeda Library.
-The block rate is $145 per night.
+If you are planning to book a hotel room, we recommend the Hilton Garden Inn Austin University Capitol District, which is located within walking distance (.5 miles) of the Perry-Castañeda Library.

-**A link to book your room with the block rate will be provided in the registration confirmation message.**

 ## Schedule